elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 ### Lease Payment Required for a Rate of Return

+The fair value of an asset is the present value.
+We need to determine the annuity payment such that the factor times the payment equals the fair value minus any present value of the term-end option payment.

 - Variables
   - Lessee's credit standing
   - Length of the lease
-  - Status of residual value (guaranteed or unguaranteed)
+  - Status of residual value (guaranteed or non-guaranteed)
   - Income tax effects
 - Initial costs added to investment ot be recovered (similar to initial capex in a DCF)
 - Deduct: PV of the purchase option and PV of the residual value